onzfonz/comp227/src/content/7/en/part7d.md

 ![terminal output showing webpack generated two files](../../images/7/20x.png)

-Our application code can be found at the end of the bundle file in a rather obscure format:
+Our application code can be found in the middle of our bundle file (*main.js*) in a rather obscure format:

 ![terminal output showing our minified code](../../images/7/20z.png)